Undergraduate Academic Advising Mission

 The Physics Department considers academic advising a cooperative effort between the advisor and the student.
 Faculty advisors in the Department provide recommendations to their advisees in terms of academic planning and career goals, and expect their advisees to take a continuous, active role in this process.
 The student has the ultimate responsibility of his/her schedule and academic plans, including adherence to all deadlines set by the University as indicated on the academic calendar and meeting degree requirements as specified in the VCU Undergraduate Bulletin.

-- Freshman are advised by the University College in Hibbs Hall.
+- First year students are advised by the University College in Hibbs Hall.

 Students must keep the following points in mind during their undergraduate program of study: